 If it doesn’t feel like the right match you can speak directly with the psychologist about how you feel and they can make suggestions in terms of who might be a better match (within our practice or at an external practice).

 We also understand that sometimes those discussions feel confronting or uncomfortable, so if you don’t want to speak with the psychologist you’ve seen, you can email us at firstname.lastname@example.org to chat with our Director, Dr Jacqueline Baulch.
 Jacqueline is a clinical psychologist herself and makes it a priority to ensure that all clients find a psychologist they feel comfortable and confident with.

 How we can help you to find the right match

-After reading through our psychologist’s profiles some clients feel ready to book a first appointment.
+After reading our website, some clients feel ready to book a first appointment.
 Others prefer to gather more information before they make a decision.
 That’s where our experienced Support Team come in.
 We know that seeking help isn’t always easy and we’re happy to guide you through the process to make it as smooth as possible.

 - A run-down of which team members have expertise in the areas you are wanting help with (learn more about how we can help)